 What prevents us from addressing this question?
 In part, it is because the only things that scale when it comes to change in schools are products: “electronic whiteboards, tablets, student information systems and behaviour apps”.
 We are, in addition, restricted by a traditional interpretation of what success means.
 “The sense of restriction that comes from the emphasis on results is due to a misunderstanding of what good results look like.
 There is a great tendency in education to mistake anything that is traditional or long standing with what is prestigious and therefore successful.… Driving young people to focus on nothing other than a rigged game is setting them up for a fall.”

-Those who benefit most from the privilege of social stratification tend to be the most ardent defenders of the status quo.
 The understandable fear, of course, is that change implies removing the safety net of grades, exams, and associated, traditional certainties.
 The authors reasonably suggest that it is not a question of abandoning systemic measures of achievement and success, but the necessity of supplementing them with meaning and purpose.

 “This does not mean that examinations should not be a major focus – of course young people need preparation for whatever major hurdles their system offers – but they must have something else besides.
 Long-term mental health, a sense of purpose or vocation, the capability to contribute: these are surely the things parents really want for their children.
 But these more long-term desires can so easily be misdirected if social norms prioritise something else.
 It is so much easier to trade in the social currency of grades, hobbies and recognised achievements, than it is to talk about a child’s more unique hopes or contributions to the world.”